miskamvedebel/final_project_lsml2/README.md

  - Adam optimizer;
  - learning rate: 4e-5;

-Training was done in Colab, to reproduce the training, jupyter notebook is attached.
+Training was done in Colab, to reproduce the training, jupyter notebook is attached (lsml2_final_project_maksim_lebedev.ipynb)

 After the model training, pytorch model was saved.
 It is not a big model in the end (around 90 MB) - so it could stay this way.